Communication and Visual Arts

 The Department of Communication and Visual Arts offers a wide range of exciting opportunities to assist students in reaching their career, intellectual and personal goals.
-The general program in Communication offers three emphasis areas: Media Studies, Speech Communication and Professional Communication.
+The general program in Communication offers three emphasis areas: Media Studies, Organizational Communication, and Relational Communication.
+Another program of study exists in the Journalism program.
 A unique opportunity to pursue argumentation and advocacy on our successful speech and debate team completes the Communication offerings.
-Studio Art, Visual Communication, Art Education and Art History are the general programs of study in the Visual Arts.
-Studio Art concentrations include painting, printmaking/drawing, photography, or Interaction Arts and Three-Dimensional art (ceramics/sculpture).
-Visual Communication includes three concentrations in either graphic design, or photography.
-Both Communication and Visual Arts offer minors and honors study, including the minor in Argumentation and Advocacy.
+Studio Art, Visual Communication, and Art Education are the general programs of study in the Visual Arts.
+Studio Art concentrations include painting, printmaking/drawing, photography, and Three-Dimensional art (ceramics/sculpture).
+Visual Communication includes two concentrations in either graphic design or photography.
+Both Communication and Visual Arts offer minors and honors study.

 Communication and Visual Arts programs offer students a level of personal attention that enhances the learning process.
 A high degree of hands-on experience and opportunities for internships also exist within the department.
 The department has numerous studio spaces, including ceramics, drawing, painting, photography, and sculpture.
 In addition, the department has highly specialized facilities for graphics design, photography (darkroom), and audio/video production.

 The objectives of the Communication Program are: Increase public understanding of and appreciation for the value of effective communication in a democratic society; provide professional preparation for persons seeking careers in the practice of communication; provide leadership for professionals now engaged in the practice of communication; and provide pre-professional programs and supporting coursework for students completing programs in other disciplines.
 Contact the department for additional information about the program.